L.A. prosecutor declines to charge Cosby over allegations by 2 women

 The Los Angeles ruling, which does not name the two accusers, comes a week after Cosby was criminally charged in Pennsylvania with sexually assaulting a woman in his home near Philadelphia after plying her with drugs and alcohol in 2004.

-The woman in the earlier Los Angeles case said she was 17 when the alleged assault occurred.
-The woman in the later case said she was 18 at the time of the alleged rape.
-The women in both cases said Cosby plied them with alcohol.
+The woman in the earlier Los Angeles case said she was 17 when raped by Cosby.
+The woman in the later case, who identified herself through an attorney as Chloe Goins, was 18 at the time she said she was sexually assaulted, prosecutors said.
+Both said Cosby plied them with alcohol.

 The Pennsylvania case, filed just before the statute of limitations for criminal prosecution in that state was due to lapse, stems from allegations by a former Temple University employee, Andrea Constand, who settled a civil case against Cosby for an undisclosed sum in 2006.